Johnnydaboy/LazyReader/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains three folders by default, where:

-- `src`: the folder to maintain sources
+- `src` : the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `jars`: the folder to maintain dependencies
+- `lib` : the folder to maintain various binary and text files

 ## Dependency Management